slingr-stack/pdf-service/README.md

 **lowquality:** generates lower quality pdf/ps.
 Useful to shrink the result document space.
 Default value is `false`.
 You can check `wkhtmltopdf` for more options.

+**userStyleSheet:** url to a user-specified stylesheet.
+You can check `wkhtmltopdf` for more options.
+Ex. settings.userStyleSheet = "https://fonts.googleapis.com/css2?family=Lato:wght@300;400;700&display=swap"

 ## Generated PDF